Daimon5/GAN_Intro/README.md

 ## Contents

-- `Simple_GAN_MNIST.ipynb`: A basic implementation of a GAN on the MNIST dataset.
+- `GAN_MNIST.ipynb`: A basic implementation of a GAN on the MNIST dataset.
 This notebook walks through the process of creating a simple GAN architecture, training it, and generating new images of handwritten digits.

 - `WGAN_CelebA.ipynb`: An implementation of a Wasserstein GAN (WGAN) on the CelebA dataset.
 This notebook demonstrates the usage of the Wasserstein Loss function to improve the stability of GAN training and generate realistic images of faces.